FOSSit/MySQL-Frontend-GUI/README.md

 3. Execute the python file `MySQL-Frontend_v2.0XX.py` on your Python shell.
 4. You are done.
 5. Or just execute the MySQL Frontend Executable using the soft link file in the repo.

+## Quick guide on the credentials

+The credentials used to login are:

+Username: `root`
+Password: `<the password set by you on installation>`